mkoura/antithesis/cli/docs/requester-role.md

 ### Registering a role

-This is necessary to register a user as a github repository antitheisis test requester.
+This is necessary to register a user as a GitHub repository antithesis test requester.

 Before you do this make sure your repository CODEOWNERS file contains a line like this: